codefresh-io/docs.codefresh.io/_posts/2024-01-28-jan-release-notes.md

   max-width="50%"
 %}

-When disabled (the default), the user can restart the entire pipeline from the beginning.
+When enabled (the default), the user can restart the pipeline directly from the failed step.
+Otherwise, users can only restart the pipeline from the beginning.
+By default, individual pipelines are configured to inherit the account setting.

 Being able to configure the restart behavior for failed steps centrally simplifies management and ensures consistency across pipelines, without the need for individual adjustments.
 Imagine a scenario where you’re onboarding a large team of developers.
 You can disable failed-step restart for the account, and have the pipelines use the account-level setting, saving valuable time and promoting a consistent experience.
 You can always change the behavior at any time based on evolving requirements.
 And users have the flexibility to override the account-level behavior for individual pipelines based on specific needs.

+Note that this does not impact existing pipelines.

-For details, see ???
+For details, see

 ### Pipelines: Explicit versions for typed steps